EFCore-Extensions/ExtensionsLibrary/README.md

 # Entity Framework Core Extensions
 This library is a set of extension attributes for Entity Framework Core that allows additional functionality to be defined in a code first model.
+The default attribute set allows for the decoration of a code model but is lacking in some more advanced functionality.
+This extension library allows for a more explcit, advanced model syntax that extends Entity Framework Core.

 ## Audit Properties
 Audit properties are useful to track when a database row was created and modified.
 There are four pre-defined audit fields: CreatedBy, CreatedDate, ModifiedBy, and ModifiedDate.
 One or more of these properties can be added to any entity.
 When the appropriate attribute is on a field, it becomes an audit field and is tracked automatically.